A Guide to Spain's Rental Registration Number

 When Does the Regulation Come into Effect?

 While the NRA system became operational on January 2, 2025, compliance will become mandatory from July 1, 2025.
 This grace period allows property owners to familiarise themselves with the new requirements and complete the registration process.
-We have done this process and like most Spanish admin, it’s a nightmare.
+We have done this process many times and like most Spanish admin, it can be a nightmare.
 The new tourist single registry crashed on its first day and the portal is still experiencing technical difficulties.
 We strongly advise you not to leave it to the last minute.

 How to Get a Rental Registration Number (NRA)